abatilo/blog/_drafts/read-code.md

 - Learn to develop a mental model
 - Guessing means you don't understand it
 - Understand everything in small chunks at a time.
 TAKE TIME TO LET IT SIT.
 This is anecdotal, but cramming too much doesn't really give you any real understanding
+- Put it together slowly, like a graph or puzzle